kueblc/LDT/README.md

  * Epiphany

 ##Using LDT
-Turning a regular `textarea` into an auto highlighting `ldt` is easy.
+Turning a regular `textarea` into an auto highlighting `ldtextarea` is easy.
 ###HTML
 <pre>
 &lt;textarea id='codeArea'&gt;&lt;/textarea&gt;